MostAwesomeDude/construct/docs/basics.rst

 >>> Struct(a=Byte, b=Byte, c=Byte, d=Byte)

 Operator `+` can also be used to make Structs, and to merge them.
 Structs are embedded (not nested) when added.
+Truth be told, I am not keen on using this way of declaring Structs.
+You should use the / operator as shown in first example.

 >>> st = "count"/Byte + "items"/Byte[this.count] + Terminated
 >>> st.parse(b"\x03\x01\x02\x03")